magao-x/handbook/handling/instrument_unpacking.rst

 -  While the cart is suspended, note its weight on the scale.

--  Loosely isntall 2 outboard bolts (through the thick brackets) to the bottom of the table.
+-  Loosely install 2 outboard bolts (through the thick brackets) to the bottom of the table.

 NOTE: it may be necessary to loosen some of the cart bolts

--  Replace the guide pins with bolts.
-There are now a total of 4 bolts installed
+-  Using those bolts as guides, raise the cart until all 4 bolts can be installed

 -  Tighten the 4 bolts